LucidIndian/bd-site/_posts/2024-10-01-rails-world-2024-recap.md

 Knowing I had two pair-coding sessions on Friday I spent the Thursday night reviewing my notes and planning.

-I found two areas I was blocked in my personal projects that I thought would be a good 20-min task and went to sleep feeling prepared.
+I found two blocked areas in my personal projects that I thought would be good 20-min tasks and went to sleep feeling ready.

 On Friday morning, an hour before my first paring session, I lost connection to the event's WI-FI!